 Beta-glucuronidase is an enzyme produced by certain gut bacteria that can break the bond between glucuronic acid and various toxins, hormones, or drugs that have been prepared for elimination by the liver.
 Elevated beta-glucuronidase activity in the stool may suggest microbial imbalance and can interfere with detoxification by reactivating substances such as oestrogen and xenobiotics in the colon.
 This reactivation may contribute to systemic toxicity or hormonal imbalances.
 Measuring beta-glucuronidase in stool helps assess microbial metabolism and detoxification efficiency in the gut.

-Bile acids, essential for digesting fats, are produced in the liver and stored in the gallbladder.
-Normally, they are reabsorbed into the body, but a portion ends up in stool.
-Analyzing bile acids in stool can help understand digestive health, especially in diagnosing malabsorption issues....
+Bile acids are compounds essential for digesting fats, produced in the liver and stored in the gallbladder.
+While most are reabsorbed into the body, a portion is excreted in faeces.
+Measuring bile acids in faeces helps assess digestive health, particularly in diagnosing fat malabsorption and related conditions.

 Bilophila wadsworthii is a gram-negative, anaerobic, sulphur-reducing bacterium commonly found in the human gut in small amounts.
 It is capable of metabolising bile acids and reducing sulphur compounds to hydrogen sulphide (H₂S), a gas that in excessive amounts can be toxic to gut epithelial cells and disrupt intestinal integrity.
 Elevated levels of Bilophila wadsworthii have been associated with inflammatory conditions such as colitis and may indicate a dysbiotic gut environment, especially in response to high-fat or high-animal protein diets.
 This bacterium is considered a potential pathobiont due to its ability to promote inflammation under certain conditions.